Question: What is CSWE Candidacy status, and how is it relevant to current and prospective students of Master in Social Work (MSW) programs?

 (Related Questions: What is the process that schools must undergo in order to earn CSWE Accreditation?
 What is the difference between MSW programs that are accredited and programs that are in Candidacy status?)

-Answer: Programs that have achieved Candidacy status from the Council on Social Work Education (CSWE) have applied to the CSWE for accreditation and formally demonstrated a commitment to complying with the CSWE’s education standards.
+Answer: Programs that have achieved Candidacy status from the Council on Social Work Education (CSWE) have applied to the CSWE for accreditation and formally demonstrated a commitment to complying with the CSWE’s Educational Policy and Accreditation Standards (EPAS).
 However, these programs have not completed the process of evaluating their curriculum for full compliance with these standards.
-Students are only considered to have enrolled in or graduated from a CSWE-accredited program once a program has achieved Initial Accreditation status, and social workers who wish to become licensed clinical social workers must complete their master’s level social work education from a CSWE-accredited program.
-Therefore, it is important for students who are considering a master’s in social work program offered by a program in the candidacy phase of CSWE accreditation to understand the basic accreditation process.
+Students are only considered to have enrolled in or graduated from a CSWE-accredited program once a program has achieved Initial Accreditation status, and social workers who wish to become licensed clinical social workers (LCSWs) must complete their master’s level social work education from a CSWE-accredited program.
+Therefore, it is important for students who are considering a master’s in social work program offered by a program in the Candidacy phase of CSWE accreditation to understand the basic accreditation process.

 Once a program has earned Candidacy status, it applies to all of their campuses and degree program formats (i.e. online and hybrid options as well as campus-based).
 However, Candidacy status is not a guarantee that a program will ultimately achieve Initial Accreditation or full Accreditation status.
 Therefore, it is crucial for prospective MSW students to check with admissions staff at the programs that interest them to make sure that these programs have achieved Accreditation or have reached Candidacy status and are well on their way to earning Initial Accreditation.